 Socialising Tourism means reorienting travel and tourism based on the rights, interests, and safeguarding of traditional ecological and cultural knowledges of local peoples, communities and living landscapes.
 This means making tourism work for the public good and taking seriously the idea of putting the social and ecological before profit and growth as the world re-emerges from the COVID-19 pandemic.
-This is an essential first step for tourism to be made accountable to limits of the planet.
-Concepts discussed include Indigenous culture, toxic tourism, a ‘theory of care’, dismantling whiteness, decolonial tourism, and animal oppression, among others, all in the context of a post COVID-19 world.
+This is an essential first step for tourism to be made accountable to the limits of the planet.
+Concepts discussed include Indigenous culture, toxic tourism, a "theory of care", dismantling whiteness, decolonial tourism and animal oppression, among others, all in the context of a post-COVID-19 world.

 Table of Contents

 Foreword by Deborah McLaren: When will change come?

 Freya Higgins-Desboilles, Adam Doering and Bobbie Chew Bigby

 Socialising tourism as rethinking social relations

 - ‘Wominjeka’ / ‘Haere Mai’: The role of Indigenous ceremony in socialising tourism